 - Know your Targeted Readers.
 It is important to research your readers, their age, what they may want from your blog, their mindset, and their thought processes in order to create content that will appeal to them.
 It’s a great trick to kick off amateur blogging.

 - Don’t waste too much on unimportant things.
 Or you’ll be doing another most common amateur blogging habit.

 Know the importance of SEO

 Who doesn’t want his/her blog or website to be shown/appear on Google’s first page?
-Well, that’s a dream of every blogger right?
+Well, that’s the dream of every blogger, right?
 Coz people tend to click the results or links or sites most of which are shown on the first page of Google search engine.

 Don’t miss this point if you really want to get rid of the worst amateur blogging habit.